rasadler96/aws_scenario_2/README.md

 3. ecsS3InputBucketAccess : This role provides access to the input bucket for ECS tasks.
 4. ecsS3OutputBucketAccess : This role provides access to the output bucket for ECS tasks.

+#### Input:
+- Config file for programmatic access to AWS.

+#### To run:
+> python ecs_setup.py

 #### Output:
 - The role ARNS, security group ID and keypair name are all then stored within a config file (ecs_config.yml)
 - Keypair for EC2 instance access

 ### ecs_run.py

+This script registers each of the task definitions within the /JSON folder, creates an ECS cluster and launches an instance into the cluster.
+Each of the pipeline steps are then run in sequential order (currently hard coded in, so these can be changed as required) and the instance is terminated.
+The logs from each container run are sent to AWS Cloudwatch if needed for troubleshooting.

 #### Input:
 - Config file for programmatic access to AWS.